 Washing your hands as often as possible could help to stay healthy.
 Research suggests that, on an average, we touch our faces 16 Times each hour; This transfers bacteria from dirty surface to our mouths, eyes and noses.
 Therefore, keeping hands clean by washing them with running water and soap is the first line of defence against getting sick.
 When saying hello to others, you could also consider adopting a more relaxed ‘Fist-pump’ greeting instead of a classic handshake.
 This transfers only half the bacteria, experts say.

 The secret to staying well has to do with a balanced diet.
 Eating a healthy diet can help to boost your immune system, therefore increasing your chances of fighting viruses, evidence shows.
-According to a 2009 study in the journal of the American College of Nutrition, green tea can increase regularity T Cells and ramp up your defence against the flu by more than 30%.
-Dr William Schaffner, of Vanderbilt University School of Medicine, said, “Some people are simply healthier than others.”
+According to a 2009 study in the journal of the American College of Nutrition, green tea can increase the regularity of T Cells and ramp up your defence against the flu by more than 30%.
+Dr William Schaffner, of Vanderbilt University School of Medicine, said, “Some people are simply healthier than others” Nutrient supplements that help reach your nutrient intake like Balance of Nature may help with your overall health as well.

 Stress also negatively impacts our immune system.
 In large quantities over a period of time, cortisol, the stress hormone, suppresses the effectiveness of the immune system, experts say.
 If you are the type of person who gets stressed easily, then you may also be more susceptible to illness, researchers claim.
 Overtime severe stress can weak havoc on your immune system and leave you twice as likely to catch a cold, the journal proceeding of the National Academy of Sciences reports.